kimruddock/pawelgrzybek.github.io/_drafts/2016-08-31-top-picks-2016-august.md

 [https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks)

 I can't agree enough with this article.
-I'm sick of people who call themselves "Angular Developer" or "react Developer".
-I can't imagine how can you be a good framework developer without knowing core principles of language that has been used to build it.
+I'm sick of people who call themselves "Angular Developer" or "React Developer".
+I can't imagine how can you be a good framework developer without knowing core principles of language.
 I follow teaching style promoted by great Kyle Simpson who is a strong believer in deep understanding before moving forward.
 Francois-Xavier P. Darveau shares the same school.
 Great read!

 - - -